 - Manipulating the exposure with in camera techniques

-- Post-production methods (“non destructive” alterations to the file in order to address aesthetic concerns)
+- Post-production methods for light-based output (“non-destructive” alterations to the file in order to address aesthetic concerns)

 - Historic and contemporary practices in photography.